 Other ways of getting into a dwelling include open doors and windows, floor drains, fan openings, and food packages that have been previously infested.

 Because these animals are able to squeeze through openings as small as four centimeters, they are able to infest drains and sewers for a long time.

 How to Get Rid of this Rodent's Nest

 Some areas of focus around your home might be near chimney openings, holes in crawl spaces, broken vents, damaged siding, and even between Spanish-style roof tiles.

-You could recognize one of these vermin nests in urban or suburban areas, wherever there is access to food, water, and sanctuary.
+You could recognize one of these vermin that build their nests in urban or suburban areas, wherever there is access to food, water, and sanctuary.
 Therefore, to get rid of rats, ensure all food is stored in tight, air-sealed containers.

 What are Common Locations for a Rat Nest?

 A rat burrow can be up to eighteen inches in depth.
 There may be up to three feet of tunnels and house several rodents.

 Rats will nest in both urban and suburban areas.
 As long as there is plenty of access to food, water, and shelter is available.
 Some common rodent species, such as the Norway and roof rats, find their way into homes, warehouses, sewers, garden sheds, and barns.